Skip to main content

 And while you can import ingredients from online recipes, that's little help to experienced home cooks improvising a weeknight dinner or substituting ingredients on the fly.
 To get the most "accurate" and efficient logs, you need to measure out every little thing you eat, avoid eating out, and basically eat the same things every day.
 It sucks because studies consistently show that keeping a food diary or using digital health tracking tools is linked to greater success in losing or maintaining weight and gaining muscle.
 That's why we're starting to see health and fitness apps turn to AI to make this process less tedious.

-The newsletter’s assessment underscores a gap between marketing hype and the day‑to‑day realities of improvisational cooking, reminding readers that the promised convenience may be more illusion than fact.
+Our newsletter’s take points out the yawning gap between the hype and the reality of improvisational cooking, reminding you that the promised convenience may be more illusion than fact.

 Further Reading